In an afternoon/layover: Uber to Venice Beach or Manhattan Beach and enjoy the great weather!

 Hiking in the Santa Monica Mountains: There are many hikes in the mountains above Pacific Palisades, but my favorite is the top of a street called Paseo Miramar.
 It’s a narrow and windy street.
 Trailhead is at the top.
 Park on the street then hike to Parker Mesa Overlook (5 miles roundtrip) for an amazing view of both city and ocean.

 Sawtelle aka Little Osaka: LA’s second Japanese neighborhood that most people visit in order to eat at one of the 30ish Japanese restaurants in a 3-block span.
 There are some other restaurants sprinkled in.
 The highlights are the ramen shops- there are at least 5 but the best is the Tsujita Annex.
+Killer Noodle is also a great option.

 Tour famous homes: Check out Jay & Gloria’s house in Modern Family (121 South Cliffwood Ave) and the Fresh Prince of Bel Air House (251 N. Bristol Ave)